Speculorg/Terminal/volumes/redis_data/README.md

 # redis_data

-This folder holds Redis cache and persistence data for development.
-Data persists across container cycles.
+This directory contains Redis files for development.
+Data is preserved between container restarts.